leaninnovationlabs/dmcp/README.md

 npx @modelcontextprotocol/inspector
 ```

+- Provide the URL as http://127.0.0.1:4200/dbmcp
+- Set the Header Name as Authorization
+- Set the Header Value as Bearer <token> (replace <token> with the token you generated in Token Handling section)

 3. Using with MCP Clients with stdio transport
+This will disable the authentication and allow the MCP client to access the APIs directly.
+**Do not use this in production.**

 **Claude Desktop**: Add the following to your `claude_desktop_config.json`:
 ```json